mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/job-support/program.md

 ### EndCall()

-Marks the end of a program execution by poping it from the invocation stack and potentially deactivating it when the program's LR indicator is on.
+Marks the end of a program execution by popping it from the invocation stack and potentially deactivating it when the program's LR indicator is on.

 ```cs
 EndCall();